 Do keep in mind that whole-house arrestors will only protect your appliances from power surges coming from the outside — such as from weather conditions or problems with the utility company’s equipment.
 They won’t protect your air conditioner from running too many appliances and electronics at the same time.

 Another way to determine how soon you need to install a surge arrestor is to learn to recognize power surges in your home.
 If they occur with regularity, you’ll have to prioritize installation.
-Signs include:
+Signs there was a power surge include:

 - Tripped circuit breakers